ebrockes/webcrawler-python/readme.txt

 # 3.2.
 Read file with words to be considered
 # 3.3.
 Evaluate occurrences of specific word on url:
 # 3.4.
 Create json file with:
-# url, text, list of word and number of ocurrences
+# url, list of word and number of ocurrences
 # file name: words.json

 TODO 4. find_identification.py